northbrooklynangels/northbrooklynangels.github.io/content/faq/index.md

 ## Are there opportunities to volunteer besides your weekly lunch shifts?

 Yes!
 Our bi-weekly newsletter will list these opportunities, or check in with us on social media for special opportunities including a Sunday Breakfast Shift, [our seasonal Angel Babies events](/angel-babies), as well as support for other special initiatives.
-C

 ## Can I bring a group to volunteer?